se-tuebingen/effect-jit-artifact/ARTIFACT_OVERVIEW.md

 The three language implementations can be found in `./effekt`, `./koka` resp. `./eff`.
 All that was changed from the upstream version in each case was adding an additional backend, called `jit` (or `vm` in the koka case).
+TODO Tests

 ## The benchmarking infrastructure
-To add a new implementation/language to benchmark against, add a new subclass of `Language` (defined in `./runtool/language/__init__.py`) as was done for the others and add it to the list in `./runtool/language/all.py`.
+To add a new implementation/language to benchmark against, add a new subclass of `Language` (defined in `./runtool/language/__init__.py`) as was done for the others and add an instance to the list in `./runtool/language/all.py`.
 The `compile` function is supposed to do any necessary compilation work and return a shell command (as a list) used to run the resulting program.
 You might also need to change some of the benchmark suites in `./runtool/suite/` to return the correct benchmark files for the new implementation/language.